 A job interview is very much a two-way process and the interviewer will be looking for candidates to engage, and show curiosity about the organisation and the role.
 The best way of doing this is for the candidate to ask the interviewer questions.
-Generally, there is a specific time for this at the end of the interview, but it is possible that the candidate will be invited to ask questions during the different stages of the interview.
+Generally, there is a specific time for this at the end of the interview, but the candidate may be invited to ask questions during the different stages of the interview.

-Questions from a candidate to an interviewer fall into two broad categories: questions and the specific job role and those about the organisation as a whole.
+Questions from a candidate to an interviewer often fall into two broad categories: questions and the specific job role and those about the organisation as a whole.
 Read on to find out more.

 Questions about the Role

 Asking additional questions about the role can help demonstrate your commitment while providing you with more information from outside the job advertisement.
 These questions are important in helping you gain a truer picture of what your day-to-day life could look like.

 - Is this a new role?
 This could give you some idea of why the position is vacant.